10 DevOps Tools for Continuous Monitoring

 DevOps has become the dominant software development and deployment methodology over the past decade.

-In Atlassian’s recently released DevOps Trends Survey, over half of respondents said that their organizations had a dedicated DevOps team and 99% of respondents indicated that DevOps has had a positive impact on their organization.
+In Atlassian’s DevOps Trends Survey, over half of the respondents said that their organizations had a dedicated DevOps team and 99% of respondents indicated that DevOps had a positive impact on their organization.
 In addition to DevOps teams, many have implemented Platform Engineering as a discipline, or designing technology platforms as a foundation for developers to build and deploy applications.

 Continuous monitoring (CM) tools are a critical component of the DevOps pipeline, providing automated capabilities that allow developers to effectively monitor applications, infrastructure, and network components in the production environment.